 GREEN BIN - 4 REPURPOSE

-BLUE BIN - ANY and all denim for the CIRCULAR DENIM PROJECT
+BLUE BIN - ANY and all denim - donate the good, bad and ugly denim to be redesigned and repurposed through the CIRCULAR DENIM PROJECT

 Safely repurposing all textile waste including wool, cotton, denim and the important mixed synthetic blends that continue to shed plastic microfibres in your washing machine.